 But, if you agree that you do not need to borrow more money, and that what you need to do is get rid of the debt you have and then start over while making an honest effort to live within the income and reasonable expenses that you have, then you should contact my office.

-And, if you absolutely must obtain a new loan or debt, here’s one of the bankruptcy secrets: After a bankruptcy is successfully completed, creditors are often MORE willing to extend you new credit because you don’t have a lot of other debt to repay.
-The interest rates may be higher than for the average person, but you were already receiving high interest rates before your declared bankruptcy.
+And, if you absolutely must obtain a new loan or debt, here’s one of the bankruptcy secrets: After a bankruptcy is successfully completed, creditors are often MORE willing to extend you new credit because you don’t have a lot of other debts to repay.
+The interest rates may be higher than for the average person, but you were already receiving high interest rates before you declared bankruptcy.
 The creditors know that because your old debt has been wiped out, you are now probably able to repay the new loan.
 Once you repay a debt, then your credit rating gets better, your interest rates go down, and before you know it, you are on your way to rehabilitating your credit score.

 Busting: The Losing Home Myth

 Many people can file for bankruptcy and keep their house.
-When you consult with a bankruptcy attorney, make sure you discuss the current value of your home, the total amount you owe for the house, and your monthly payments.
+When you consult with a bankruptcy attorney, make sure you discuss the current value of your home, the total amount you owe for the house and your monthly payments.
 If you are current on your monthly payment and do not have a lot of equity in the house, the chances are very good that you will be able to keep it.
 Even if you do have substantial equity, you may be able to protect that equity and keep your house by filing a Chapter 13 bankruptcy.

 If you consult with me, I will give you an honest assessment of whether you will be able to keep your house.
 Most people can.
 If filing for bankruptcy means you will lose the house, then we’ll think of another strategy for managing your debt.
 I have NEVER filed a bankruptcy for a client that results in them losing an asset they want to keep, and I never will.